NIMO: a Nonlinear Interpretable MOdel: Experiments

-\paragraph{Regression} The advantage of our model is that it not only recovers the underlying linear coefficients but also selects sparse features for the neural network, thanks to the noise injection and group penalty.
-In the main paper, we presented the recovered linear coefficients.
+Below, we present additional experimental results for the synthetic settings described above. \paragraph{Regression} As we mentioned in the main paper, we further apply group $\ell_2$ regularization to the weight matrix of the first fully connected (\texttt{fc}) layer, encouraging feature-level sparsity and clarifying how inputs contribute to predictions.
+We provide the details in Appendix~\ref{app:impl}.
 Here, we show the sparse features selected by the neural network in Figure~\ref{fig:syn_reg_fc_weights}.
-We observe that even though all features are input to the neural network, only a small subset of features is selected.
+We observe that even though all features are input to the neural network, only a small subset of features are selected.
 Moreover, these selected features align with those involved in the nonlinearity computation in our settings, which demonstrates the model’s ability to effectively identify and focus on the most relevant features for the task.

+\paragraph{Classification} Our method can be extended to generalized linear models and here we showcase it for logistic regression.
+Also in this case we show various settings for different dimensionality, nonlinear terms and different number of uninformative features.
+In Table~\ref{tab:synth_cls} we report the classification accuracy on the test set for all methods.
+Overall, our model significantly outperforms logistic regression on all settings.
+When analyzing the learned coefficient, we can see that only NIMO recovers the correct sparsity patterns.
+As argued before, this allows to learn the correct nonlinear interactions.
+Other nonlinear models and hybrid approaches perform similarly to NIMO but fail to provide the interpretability of the coefficients as in a linear model.

-\paragraph{Classification} In classification, the presence of the link function can obscure the underlying signal, so while a linear decision boundary may suffice, recovering the true generative coefficients is more difficult than in regression, where the model directly learns to approximate the target surface.
+In classification, the presence of the link function can obscure the underlying signal, so while a linear decision boundary may suffice, recovering the true generative coefficients is more difficult than in regression, where the model directly learns to approximate the target surface.
 Across all settings, the goal is not to recover the precise magnitudes of the ground truth coefficients, but to accurately identify their sparsity pattern and directional effects (i.e., signs).
 We compare the recovered coefficients from logistic regression and our model across three classification settings, as shown in Figure~\ref{fig:syn_cls_coeff}.
 Since recovering the exact magnitudes of the coefficients is not feasible, we normalize all coefficients, including the ground truth, by dividing them by the maximum absolute value among the coefficients, to enable a fair comparison.

 We observe that logistic regression struggles to identify the relevant features and their correct signs.
 In contrast, our model generally succeeds in selecting the correct features, and the neural network component effectively captures sparse but important features that contribute to nonlinearity.
 It is worth noting that NIMO also selects some noisy features, especially in Setting 3.
 However, our experiments are primarily intended as a proof of concept to demonstrate that our model can be easily extended to generalized linear models.
 With careful hyperparameter tuning, NIMO is capable of selecting more accurate features.
 The sparse features selected by the neural network are shown in Figure~\ref{fig:syn_cls_fc_weights}.